stacksgov/sips/sips/sip-X/sip-X-orphan-mev.md

 # Activation

-The SIP shall be activated at the same block height as SIP 22 is activated.
+The SIP shall be activated ...

-The node software for Stacks 2.3 shall be merged to the `master` branch of the reference implementation no later than three days prior to the activation height.
-This means that everyone shall have at least three days to upgrade their Stacks 2.2 nodes to Stacks 2.3.
+The node software for Stacks 2.5 shall be merged to the `master` branch of the reference implementation no later than three days prior to the activation height.
+This means that everyone shall have at least three days to upgrade their Stacks 2.4 nodes to Stacks 2.5.

 # Reference Implementation